-Health Diseases in a Dish: Stem Cells for Drug Discovery A creative use of stem cells made from adult tissues may hasten drug development for debilitating diseases By Stephen S. Hall Photograph by Grant Delin On June 26, 2007, Wendy Chung, director of clinical genetics at Columbia University, drove to the New York City borough of Queens with a delicate request for the Croatian matriarchs of a star-crossed family.
+Health Diseases in a Dish: Stem Cells for Drug Discovery A creative use of stem cells made from adult tissues may hasten drug development for debilitating diseases By Stephen S. Hall THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Photograph by Grant Delin On June 26, 2007, Wendy Chung, director of clinical genetics at Columbia University, drove to the New York City borough of Queens with a delicate request for the Croatian matriarchs of a star-crossed family.
 She asked the two sisters, one 82 and the other 89, if they would donate some of their skin cells for an ambitious, highly uncertain experiment that, if it succeeded, promised a double payoff.
 One, it might accelerate the search for treatments for the incurable disease that ran in their family.
 Two, it might establish a valuable new use for stem cells: unspecialized cells able to give rise to many different kinds of cells in the body.
 “We had a very nice lunch and literally went back to the house and took the biopsies,” Chung remembers.
 As they sat around the dining-room table, the elderly sisters were “very happy sticking out their arms,” recalls the daughter of the 82-year-old woman.
 The younger sister told Chung: “I get it.
 Go right ahead.”
 The sisters suffered from amyotrophic lateral sclerosis (ALS), a degenerative and slowly paralyzing nerve disorder that is also known as Lou Gehrig’s disease, after the Yankee slugger who was told he had it in 1939 and died two years later.
 The 89-year-old showed few signs of the disease, whereas her 82-year-old sister had trouble walking and swallowing.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.